AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 *  it's the foundation for most of bioinformatics
 *  enables use of non-GUI (Graphical User Interface) tools
 *  reproducibility
-*  quickly perform operations on large files (without reading into *memory*)
+*  quickly perform operations on large files (without reading into memory)
-*  automation of repetitive tasks (need to rename 1,000 files?)
+*  automation of repetitive tasks (need to rename 1,000 files, or process 1,000 samples the same way?)
 *  enables use of higher-powered computers elsewhere (server/cloud)

 <br>